Download OpenAPI specification:Download

 +- java

-| +- # files to run the example via java sdk, which we will not need now
+| +- # files to run the example via Java SDK which we won't need now

 |